Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experimental details

-\paragraph{Hyperparameters:} For TreeDSBM, we use $\eps=0.001$ and run for 4 IMF iterations.
+\paragraph{Hyperparameters} For TreeDSBM, we use $\eps=0.001$ and run for 4 IMF iterations.
 For training the vector fields, we use 2000 training steps and a batch size of 4096.
 We use the Adam optimiser (with default parameters 0.9, 0.999) with learning rate 1e-3 and exponential moving average parameter of 0.99.
 At inference we use the Euler-Maruyama scheme with 50 steps.
 We generate a batch of 50,000 training couplings for subsequent TreeIMF iterations (10,000 simulated from each marginal).

-For the alternative methods, we use the implementations in their publicly available code (to which we provide the links in \Cref{app:licenses}), and we are grateful for their easy-to-use examples provided.
-For W2CB, we use a learning rate of $1\mathrm{e}{-4}$ in the negative binomial setting.
+For W2CB, we use a learning rate of 1e-4 in the negative binomial setting.
 For WIN, in the negative binomial case we rescale the source $z$-sampler by a factor of 10.0 to match the scale of the data better; without this, it did not appear to converge.
 We run W2CB and WIN for 10000 training iterations, and NOTWB for 2500 iterations.
 Other than those mentioned, we use the default parameters provided in the respective codebases.

-\paragraph{Runtime Analysis:} We report approximate runtimes for the different approaches; all experiments were ran on a single Nvidia GeForce RTX 2080Ti GPU.
+\paragraph{Runtime analysis:} We report approximate runtimes for the different approaches; all experiments were ran on a single Nvidia GeForce RTX 2080Ti GPU.
 To compare approximate time taken, we report time taken to for the methods to converge close to their final output - chosen by monitoring the $\mathrm{BW}_2^2\mathrm{-UVP}$ metric and choosing the time beyond which it no longer decreases significantly (note these are not the amount time used in \Cref{tab:subset posterior aggregation}, which we trained using the hyperparameters described above).
 This is somewhat subjective, but is a fairer comparison than just reporting times for running with default parameters.
 We remark that it may be possible to improve these runtimes with further hyperparameter tuning and by optimising the algorithm implementations, but investigating such optimisations is beyond the scope of this work.

-The W2CB algorithm appears to give good results after approximately 1000 training steps in both cases, which took around 10 minutes in our experiments.
-WIN converges after around 2500 iterations, which took around 45 minutes.
-NOTWB converged quickly after only around 400 iterations, which took around 5 minutes.
+The W2CB algorithm appeared to give good results after approximately 1000 training steps in both cases, which took around 10 minutes in our experiments.
+WIN converged after around 2500 iterations, which took around 45 minutes.
+NOTWB converged quickly after only around 200 iterations, which took around 2 minutes.